These cheddar cheese puffs make a perfect cocktail party app! Also known as “gougeres,” they’re light as air and so snack-able!

 The last step is to hit them with another pinch of cheese on top, and then into the oven they go!

-You’ll know they’re done baking when they’ve doubled in size and they’re looking nicely browned on their bottoms.
+You’ll know they’re done baking when they’ve doubled in size, and they look nicely browned on the bottom.

 It also makes for a perfect little hidey-hole to fill with something delicious.
-Think about stuffing your gougeres with any kind of savory mousse or soft herbed cheese.
+Think about stuffing your gougeres with any savory mousse or soft herbed cheese.

 Overhead image of cheese puffs recipe baked and arranged in a basket with glasses of wine.

-Cheese puffs can be tumbled into a basket like you see here, or served on a tray if you want to be a little fancier.
+Cheese puffs can be tumbled into a basket like you see here or served on a charcuterie tray if you want to be a little fancier.

 Try garnishing them with fresh or dried fruit for a really nice contrast, or with finely chopped herbs such as sage, rosemary, or thyme.

-Pop them in the fridge, and they should last around a week or so.
+Refrigerate: Pop them in the fridge; they should last around a week.

 Cheese puff recipe prepared and arranged in a basket with fresh herbs.